Knighted Student, Gentry, Returning Parents/Adults, & Adults/Chaperones

 3. Towels, bath shoes, & personal bathing supplies if you would like to take advantage of the showers in the bathhouse.

-4. A water bottle/cup and a coffee cup/insulated mug.
+4. One or two water bottles/cups and a coffee cups/insulated mugs.
 No cups of any kind are provided.

 5. A camp chair for relaxing.